 *Students in the Non-Research MA program who wish to switch to the MA Research Program may do so by the end of their first year, as long as their average is at least 85 in courses worth at least 20 credit points, and they have passed the first year of their second foreign language course.

-For further information about the structure of the MA program, admission requirements, and/or potential supervisors for the research thesis in the MA Research Program of the Chine Section, please contact the department's MA Advisor, Prof. Yuri Pines (email@example.com).
+For further information about the structure of the MA program, admission requirements, and/or potential supervisors for the research thesis in the MA Research Program of the China Section, please contact the MA Program Advisor, Prof. Michal Biran (email@example.com)

 For registration to the MA Program, please press the link